-The worst thing about being cheated on many times is you don’t know the truth anymore.
+The worst thing about being cheated on often is you no longer know the truth.
 Even if they are telling the truth, you’re still doubtful.
 Once an affair breaks trust, every act can be triggered.
-Staying will not do any good for both of you.
+In such cases, staying after infidelity may not benefit any of you.

 10. You can’t get over the betrayal

 How to know when to walk away after infidelity if you can’t get over the betrayal?
 Even if you wish to get back together, you simply can’t.
 You can’t move on even if you have tried counseling, traveling together, or getting intimate.
 Thus, all efforts are put to waste.

 Instead of fixing the marriage, maybe it’s time to walk away.
 Not everyone can have a breakthrough from infidelity.
 And that’s okay.
 If you think it has cut your heart deeply and you can’t seem to move on from it, do yourself a favor.